andresgciamtez/wnt/README.md

 # Water Network Tools (WNT)
-A set of QGIS processes for water network modelling.
+A set of QGIS processes for water network modeling.

 ## Recipes
 ### Build